vinitshah24/Emotions-Detection-Text-RNN/readme.md

 # Emotion Detection Model
-Code repository for training and detcting emotions from the novel dataset using bidirectional GRU model.
+Code repository for training and detecting emotions from the novel dataset using bidirectional GRU model.

 ## Requirements:
 - Python 3.x